Recovery is just a phone call away.

 • Drug-Seeking Behavior: Individuals engage in risky or illegal activities, such as doctor shopping or stealing, to obtain opioids.

-• Neglect of Responsibilities: Addiction often leads to neglect of personal, professional, and social responsibilities, causing strained relationships and job loss.
+• Neglect of Responsibilities: Opioid addiction leads to neglect of personal, professional, and social responsibilities, causing strained relationships and job loss.

-• Isolation: Users may withdraw from family and friends, preferring solitude or the company of other users.
+• Isolation: Users withdraw from family and friends, preferring solitude or the company of other opioid users.

-• Changes in Routine: There are significant changes in daily routines, sleep patterns, and personal hygiene.
+• Changes in Routine: Opioid use results in significant changes in daily routines, sleep patterns, and personal hygiene.

 What Are The Causes Of Opioid Addiction?